 As provided in the Public Community College Act (110 ILCS 805/3-22.1, the College shall contract with a certified public accounting firm for the purposes of conducting an independent annual College audit.
 The audit shall be conducted in accordance with generally accepted auditing standards and regulations prescribed by the Illinois Community College Board.
-The financial statements shall be presented in accordance with generally accepted accounting principles and shall be published annually.
+The financial statements shall be presented in accordance with generally accepted auditing accepted accepted accepted accepted.